 Best Ice Fishing Locations in the US:

-- Lake of the Woods, MN – With species ranging from Lake Trout, Walleye, Perch, Crappie, and Bass, it’s no wonder that Lake of the Woods becomes a huge shanty town each winter.
+- Lake of the Woods, MN – With species ranging from Lake Trout and Walleye to Perch, Crappie, and Bass, it’s no wonder that Lake of the Woods becomes a huge shanty town each winter.
 This place offers a social experience as well as a fishing adventure.

 - Lake Winnebago, WI – The largest inland lake in Wisconsin, Lake Winnebago offers a wealthy Walleye population.
 It also offers great Perch, White Bass, and Sturgeon fishing.